What to do if you are stopped by a police officer in the USA

 - Answer shortly.
 Be polite all the time and contact the officer "officer".
 You can ask what his or her name is.
 Open questions can create problems for you - so an officer may try to extract confessions from you, which will then be used against you in court.
 All your answers will be entered by him or her in the protocol.
 In addition, more and more police officers use personal cameras, so your conversation can even be recorded.
 Here are some examples of how to answer questions:

-- “Do you know how fast you were going?” - “Yes”.
-The answer “No” to this question may incline the officer to the idea that you did not look at the signs of speed limit and speedometer.
-If you really do not know, you can say: "I think about speed X".
+- "Do you know what speed you were driving?" - "Yes".
+Answering “No” to this question may lead the officer to believe that you have not looked at the speed limit signs and speedometer.
+If you really don't know, you can say, "I think about speed X".

-- If an officer asks: “Did you have a good reason for rushing?”, Answer “No”.
-If you say “yes”, then even if you did not exceed the speed, the officer will consider that he was still exceeded, and, most likely, he will issue you a fine.
+- If an officer asks, "Did you have a good reason to rush?", Answer "No." If you say yes, then even if you did not exceed the speed limit, the officer will consider that you did, and, most likely, will write you a fine.